Blog

 Real estate enquiries.
 Property listings, open house signups, and buyer interest forms can generate dozens of leads in a short period.
 Caps mean some enquiries never reach you—and some may go to competitors who respond first.

 When comparing form builders, look for tools that don't cap submissions at the tier you need.
-Using a free online form builder with unlimited submissions ensures your campaigns run without interruption.
-Prioritise builders that clearly state no submission caps on their free or entry-tier plans.
+A free online form builder with unlimited submissions keeps campaigns running without mid-month upgrades.
+Pair volume with lead quality— reducing fake leads matters as much as removing caps.

 Frequently asked questions